KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/examples/README.md

 ##### Running the model
 To open the YACRAF-tool model see the [full tool instructions](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/tree/master/YACRAF-Calculator-Tool#running-the-yacraf-calculator), or just follow these steps:

-Step 1: Make sure you have installed YACRAF-tool from [here](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/tree/master/YACRAF-Calculator-Tool).
+Step 1: Make sure you have installed YACRAF-tool.

 Step 2: Navigate to the tool root directory.